If Kooikerhondjes look familiar, it’s because old Dutch masters like Rembrandt and Jan Steen liked to paint them.

 These dogs do well with children so long as they’re children the animal knows.
 The dog is likely to be standoffish with unfamiliar children and should be kept away from toddlers who might try and pull his ears or tail as this will stress your pet out.

-The Petit Basset Griffon Vendéen, Tibetan Terrier and Poodle all have things in common with the these dogs.
+The Petit Basset Griffon Vendéen, Tibetan Terrier and Poodle all have things in common with these dogs.

 - Petit Basset Griffon Vendéen: The Petit Basset Griffon Vendéen (PBGV for short) is about the same height as a Kooikerhondje though it weighs a little bit more.
 Like Kooikers, PBGVs have happy dispositions and love to play.